Deadbones267/Group-Project-1/README.md

 # Group-Project-1
-This project explores the relationships between weather and mental health prior to the covid 19 pandemic,and how energy needs changed due to the pandemic , and thouse relationships after, how they differ. our data set is from varoiuse states in the united states.
+This project explores the relationships between weather and mental health prior to the covid 19 pandemic,and how energy needs changed due to the pandemic , and those relationships after, how they differ. our data set is from various states in the united states.

 Project Proposal
 Before you start writing any code, your group should outline the scope and purpose of your project.
 This will help provide direction and safeguard against scope creep (the tendency for projects to become more complex after work begins).